cherrypy/cherrypy/sphinx/source/extend.rst

 In addition, a few other channels are also published to during the request processing.

-- `before_request`: right before the request is process by CherryPy
+- `before_request`: right before the request is processed by CherryPy
 - `after_request`: right after it has been processed

 Also, from the :class:`cherrypy.process.plugins.ThreadManager` plugin: